HOPE HOUSE OF SOUTH CENTRAL WISCONSIN

 From LoveIsRespect.org

-Hope House is available to give free, in-person and virtual presentations on healthy relationships, healthy breakups, and dating violence to teens and to parents/guardian and training seminars to school staff, faith leaders, and other youth service providers.
+Hope House is available to give free presentations on healthy relationships, healthy breakups, and dating violence to teens and to parents/guardian and training seminars to school staff, faith leaders, and other youth service providers.
 We also provide free services to teens affected by dating violence, including supportive counseling, support groups, legal help, and safety planning.
-Please call us at 608-356-7500 or 1-800-584-6790 to learn more.
+Please call us at 1-800-584-6790 to learn more.

 Get decked out in orange, take photos, post to Facebook or Instagram, tag us @hopehousescw, and post about why you are choosing to wear orange.